Variable-Displacement Motor (TL)

 Yes |

-# Volumetric efficiency at nominal conditions — volumetric efficiency at nominal conditions
+# Volumetric efficiency at nominal conditions — volumetric efficiency under nominal conditions

 Details

 The ratio of the actual flow rate to the ideal flow rate under nominal conditions.
 This value under standard operating conditions can usually be found in the manufacturer’s specification.
-The unit uses this parameters to calculate the internal leakage flow rate.
+The unit uses this parameter to calculate the internal leakage rate.

 Dependencies

-To use this parameter, set parameter Leakage and friction parameterization value Analytical
+To use this parameter, set for the parameter Leakage and friction parameterization meaning Analytical.

 |